damiansima/fire-sale/README.md

       body: {id:123, value:'some value'}
 ```

-As you can see it's an array and you can define as many as require.
+As you can see it's an array and you can define as many as required.

 - **name**: It defines the name of the test used for reporting purposes.
-- **timeout**: It defines the time out for this especifc type of request.
-If -1 it will not timeout.
-If it timeout it'll be reported.
+- **timeout**: It defines the timeout for this specifc type of request.
+If `-1` it will not timeout.
+If it times out it'll be reported.
 - **method**: It describles the HTTP method to be used it supports the same valid methods as http.request Go package.
 - **path**: It describes the path to hit.
-- **headers**: It's a key value map with the headers to be sent.
+- **headers**: It's a key-value map with the headers to be sent.
 - **body**: The body to be sent.

 ## DSL :: Scenarios :: Distribution